 While many women who have adenomyosis have no symptoms, it can cause the uterus

-to grow 2–3 times its normal size and be accompanied by severe menstrual cramping.
+to grow 2–3 times its normal size, accompanied by severe menstrual cramping.
+It

-by pathology after hysterectomy, but technically it is categorized as a benign condition.
+by pathology after hysterectomy, though it’s technically categorized as a benign

-At least 40% percent of hysterectomies performed are for fibroids.
-(Fibroids
+At least 40% percent of hysterectomies are for fibroids though fibroids are not

-technically are not part of the endometrium.)
-No one knows exactly what causes them,
+technically part of the endometrium.
+No one knows exactly what causes them, but

-Fibroids are quite common: at least one in five women over age 35 has them.
-Many
+At least one in five women over age 35 has fibroids.
+Many women think that having

-This just isn’t true.
-Some doctors recommend a hysterectomy for patients with
+true.
+Some doctors may recommend a hysterectomy for fibroids even when there is

 Many women deal successfully with their fibroids through diet, lifestyle and supplements